PSMRI/Inventory-API/README.md

 - `build`: Changes to build process or tools
 - `ci`: Changes to CI configuration
-- `chore`: Other changes (e.g., maintenance tasks, dependencies) Your commit messages will be automatically validated when you commit, ensuring project consistency.
+- `chore`: Other changes (e.g., maintenance tasks, dependencies)

+Commit messages will be automatically validated using Commitlint when you commit, ensuring that all commits follow the same convention.

 ### Usage